Please note that this program is currently being restructured. Stay tuned to this site for future updates.

 *Changes to TYP

-TYP has reached a milestone in its history of providing a unique program to students who are keen to attend University but for various reasons have not followed a traditional path to get there.
+TYP has reached a milestone in its history of providing a unique program to students who are keen to attend university but for various reasons have not followed a traditional path to get there.
 We have been reflecting on our 9 years of experience and learning from past students who continue to share their ideas for a better TYP experience.
-We also recognize that the university landscape is changing with our new government and other developments in post secondary education, including university becoming accessible in new ways.
+We also recognize that the university landscape is changing with new government and other developments in post secondary education, including university becoming accessible in new ways.
 With these changes, TYP’s place in that set of pathways must change too, and we have decided it is time to pause and reflect on the accomplishments and to consider new ways to address the challenges ahead.

-Over the next year, the university is currently restructuring TYP for a new decade.
-We look forward to reintroducing a new and revived TYP in September 2021 and welcoming students into TYP 10.0 at that time.*
+The university is currently restructuring a transition experience for a new decade.
+We look forward to welcoming students at that time.